 Daily flow: Participants help themselves to breakfast before the course start time each morning.
 Lunch is served at noon.
 About a half-hour of clean-up chores follows lunch each day, and then it’s back to class until about 5pm or so.
 Dinner is served at 6:00 PM and evening chores are done at 6:30 PM.
 There may be evening activities or study groups.
 The WMA instructors set the course schedule and topics and any variations or absences must be discussed with them at your first convenience.

-Bunkhouse accommodations, indoor restrooms, and shower facilities are available.
+Our lodging is rustic shared bunkhouse-style accommodations.
+Cabins & bunkhouses do not have indoor plumbing.
+A shared indoor washhouse with restrooms & shower facilities is available.
 Bring your own sleeping bag, pillow, and hygiene items.
 Continental breakfast is available and lunch and dinner are prepared for you.
-Maintenance of the VOBS community space, chores, and meal clean-up are completed by everyone using the facilities.
+Maintenance of the VOBS community space, chores, and meal clean-up is completed by everyone using the facilities.
 Please expect to take part in these activities along with the other community members.
-Do inform us of any special requests beyond what’s on your medical form, such as mobility restrictions, medication refrigeration, or dietary concerns.
+Do inform us of any special requests beyond what’s on your medical forms, such as mobility restrictions, medication refrigeration, or dietary concerns.

-After registering for the WFR course you will receive an invoice and a passcode to access the required paperwork (or get a head-start by accessing the paperwork below).
-In order to continue holding your spot on the course you must complete and return the required paperwork and make your full payment by the posted due-dates.
+After registering for the WFR course you will receive an email with some paperwork to return to VOBS and an invoice.
+In order to continue holding your spot on the course, you must complete and return the required VOBS paperwork, complete the required WMA paperwork through their website, and make your full payment by the posted due dates.
 Your payment, minus a non-refundable $100 processing fee, is refundable if you cancel at least 2-weeks before the course-start.
-Refunds are not available for cancellations less than 2-weeks before the course-start.
+Refunds are not available for cancellations less than 2 weeks before the course start.

 This packing list is only meant to guide you.
 These are suggestions/guidelines only.
 In general, bring a variety of clothing layers that allow you to accommodate unpredictable and changing weather and activity levels.
 Clothes will likely get dirty.